Pampas Grande: Terrain

-The town is located at 3690 m asl, on a plateau with an irregular surface, which rises from its lowest point in the populated center of Sensen, at 550 m.a.s.l, to 4600 m.a.s.l, near Laguna Hurguacocha.
-Orography around this plateau, as in the province, it is characterized by being quite rugged, with an abundance of mountainous terrain, due to its location in the territory of the Cordillera Negra fault that has been sinking the entire Callejón de Huaylas area since the quaternary period (2588 million years ago) at the rate of 1 mm / year.
+The town is on a plateau with varying elevation, which rises from its lowest point in the populated center of Sensen at 550m., to 4600m. near Laguna Hurguacocha.
+The plateau is quite rugged, with an abundance of mountainous terrain, due to being in the Cordillera Negra fault.
+The fault has been sinking the entire Callejón de Huaylas area since the quaternary period (2588 million years ago) at the rate of 1mm / year.

 Hydrography

-From the hydrographic point of view Pampas Grande is framed on the left bank of the Casma river basin, being located in the upper part of the Quebrada Victoria sub-basin; very close to the watershed with the Culebras river basin, with altitudes ranging from 4,600 to 2,400 meters above sea level.
+Pampas Grande is framed on the left bank of the Casma River basin, being located in the upper part of the Quebrada Victoria sub-basin; very close to the watershed with the Culebras river basin, with altitudes ranging from 4,600 to 2,400 meters above sea level.

 Pira River

 Mainly formed by the sub-basin of the Pira river.
 Politically it is located in the Ancash department, Huaraz province and Pira district; It is located in the upper part of the basin at an average altitude of 3,850 meters above sea level.
 The main channel runs 22.91 km with a 9.72% slope from its sources in the Paria gorge at 4 395 m above sea level. until it joins the left bank with the Vado river at 2,168 meters above sea level, from the union of the Pira and Vado rivers the Chacchán river is born.
 Your tour begins in the Paria gorge, Yupanga and the Pira river.
 This basin occupies an area of 164.80 km2, represents 5.5% of the total area of the Casma river basin (2,990.70 km2), the average annual precipitation in the Pira river hydrographic unit varies from 450 to 800 mm.